apigeek/architect/README.md

 An Executable English for Software Architects
 =============================================

-Dialect is a Business Driven Development (BDD) tool for architecting, deploying and governing software systems.
+Architect is a Business Driven Development (BDD) tool for architecting, deploying and governing software systems.

 You write executable Features (Epics and Stories) that can be easily re-used across different projects.